Trover: Trover as an extension of detinue and trespass

 In those days, action in detinue sur trover could not lie against a third party.
 If a person bailed his chattels to another, and that bailee wrongfully gave, sold or bailed the chattels to a third party, the only action was against the original bailee.
 Liability to the third bailee was not transferable.
 In later times, lawyers would talk of trover and bailment.
 In 1292, there was a slight tendency to regard the detainer rather than the bailment as the gist of the action, where it was stated "it is not enough to say, 'you did not bail to me' [in defense], but one must add, 'and I do not detain it [use of the chattel] from you.'"
 But there are other later cases which show that it is impossible or at least extremely difficult for the bailor to fashion any count that will avail him against the third party.
 The third party was called the "third hand".

 Sir William Holdsworth described trover as an extension of detinue, which enabled not only a bailor and a dispossessed owner, but also a third person, to whose use goods had been bailed, to get full recognition of their interests.

 In colonial America, replevin was used more often than detinue.
 In England the scope of replevin was usually limited to action in distress (where a chattel had been taken by a person who intended to hold it as a bargaining chip to force some action by the true owner).

 By the end of the seventeenth century, the great bulk of litigation in England was conducted through the various forms of action which had developed from trespass.
 This remained the case until the nineteenth century, when these kinds of forms of action were abolished in succession by statute.
 By 1875, all remaining forms had been replaced by a single form uniform writ whereby the plaintiff endorses the statement for a claim.
 By that time, the change was purely procedural, but it also freed the substantive law from the old medieval forms of action.
 It permitted the development of broad concepts, such as liability in tort which could never have come about when confined by the old forms of action, such as trover.
 This served to rationalize the law.
 Just as forms of assumpsit replaced debt, so in the seventeenth century trover replaced detinue.

-In the reign of Edward IV of England, the question arose whether a charter relating to land could be recovered by detinue in view of the fact that it had no value.
+In the reign of Edward IV of England, the question arose whether a charter relating to land could be recovered by detinue, as it had no value.